This blog post was edited on 29 June 2021 with the four-week delay to lockdown easing.

 The Eviction Ban and 6 months’ notice

-We have seen longer tenancies due to the Evicton Ban and 6 months required notice, and the fact that especially in the earlier months, less tenants were willing to move.
-We upped the upfront payment amount for if a tenant doesn’t pass their affordability, to account for longer tenancies.
+We have seen longer tenancies due to the Eviction Ban and 6 months required notice, and the fact that especially in the earlier months, less tenants were willing to move.
+Therefore, if a tenant fails referencing, we have increased the upfront rent payment amount that we recommend the tenant should pay.

 We have always ensured our referencing takes into account self-employed tenants.
 In the gig economy, we are seeing more people renting who have irregular earnings or a varied structure of employment – so our referencing takes these renters into account without immediately failing them.
 We also monitor furlough for self-employed tenants, especially for those who became self-employed during the pandemic (the dates they can qualify for a furlough payment etc).